Yo3ef777/AboutCountry-Yooz/README.md

 )
 ```

-You can find the full code in the `bot.yooz` file.
+You can find the full code in the `AboutCountry.yooz` file.
 Save this code in a file and explore the capabilities of Yooz.

 ## 🎯 Goals of This Project